Aperezortega/Treefolder/README.md

 ## Overview

 Treefolder is a simple Python program that generates an ASCII representation of a directory tree.
 The function takes 2 parameters -i or -n and also the name of any folder that you want to ignore on the representation of the tree.
 For example:
- - python tree.py -i sass images: This will ignore all the base folders and also sass and images folder.
+ - `python tree.py -i sass images`: This will ignore all the base folders and also sass and images folder.
- - python tree.py -n .git: This will ignore only the folder .git
+ - `python tree.py -n .git`: This will ignore only the folder .git

+** If installed using pip, the commands are `treefolder -i args` or `treefolder -n args`. **

 ## Features